Loading...

 Lab 36: Managing Services with systemctl

-Inspect systemd targets and services, then validate operational control by restarting a critical service safely.
-Disable and hard-block a non-approved service, then apply configuration changes correctly using daemon reload and re-exec.
+Inventory the system’s active services and targets, then validate operational control by safely restarting SSH.
+Disable and hard-block a non-approved service, then apply unit changes correctly using manager reload and re-exec.

 services core troubleshooting